Bitcoin-ABC/bitcoin-abc/doc/standards/bip21-ecash-additions.md

 7. eCash supports simple token sends

 - bip21 token send txs are limited to one recipient and one specified token qty recipient output
 - Token output value is dust (546 satoshis)
 - Any token type is supported.
 Support for some token types may be constrained by the implementing wallet (i.e. there are different tx construction rules for ALP vs SLP tokens, but both have tokenIds)
 - `token_id` param, a valid token id.
 - `token_decimalized_qty` param, decimalized qty to be sent
 - A bip21 string with `token_id` can only be parsed as a token send tx
--   A bip21 string with `token_id` is invalid if `token_decimalized_qty` is not specified
 - If the `token_id` param is present in a bip21 query string, all params apart from `token_decimalized_qty` will be ignored.

 It is up to the implementing wallet to properly handle and convert `token_decimalized_qty`.
 A bip21 string is invalid if `token_decimalized_qty` specifies a decimal amount not supported by the specified `token_id`.
 This must be handled by the implementing wallet, as there is no way to check token decimals without referencing the token's genesis tx or cached info.